f-dangel/cockpit/docs/source/examples/02_advanced_fmnist.rst

 .. literalinclude:: ../../../examples/02_advanced_fmnist.py
    :language: python
    :linenos:
-   :lines: 59-80
+   :lines: 60-82
-   :lineno-start: 59
+   :lineno-start: 60

-In this example, we now create a **Cockpit** view in every single step.
-However, instead of showing it in real-time, we directly save it (without showing it).
+In this example, we now create a **Cockpit** view every tenth iteration.
+Instead of showing it in real-time, however, we directly save to disk.
 At the end of the training process, we write all **Cockpit** information to a log file.
 We can then also plot from this file, which we do in the last step.